openlabun/MIPSTranslator/profile/README.md

 ## Contributing

 We welcome and encourage contributions from everyone.
 Whether you are a student, an alum, or a professional, your input is valuable.
-To contribute:

-1. Fork the repository you wish to contribute to.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push your branch to your fork.
-4. Open a Pull Request with a detailed description of your changes.

-Please ensure your code follows our contribution guidelines and coding standards, which you can find in the `CONTRIBUTING.md` file of each repository.
+To contribute, please read our [contributing guidelines](https://github.com/proyectosingenieriauninorte/.github/blob/main/CONTRIBUTING.md) for detailed instructions.

 ## License